jundalisay/superb/content/en/social/supersociology/precrisis-years.md

 The solution therefore is a system that allows both money and [points-based transactions](/social/economics/alternatives-to-money).
 In time, the system will gravitate towards points because of its lower cost.
 This is because the points-based system will piggyback on the existing telecoms system, allowing it to save on the overhead needed by banks.

-The points-based system is then based on the Four Laws of Value which will be explained next.
-With all human problems solved, the only problems that remain will be the problems of physics, and that's where our [Superphysics](/) comes in.
+The points-based system is then based on [The Four Laws of Value](/social/economics/principles/intro/chapter-04).
+With all human problems solved, the only problems that remain will be the problems of physics, and that's where our [Superphysics](/superphysics/principles/) comes in.